-- 11.3 The distribution of sub-types reveals a number of trends, the most notable of which is a general transition from round barrows to cairns to the west of the Ithon.
+- 14.3 The distribution of sub-types reveals a number of trends, the most notable of which is a general transition from round barrows to cairns to the west of the River Ithon.
 This is largely a reflection of topography and geology, with the western area being generally upland with easily available stone.
-The relatively low numbers of structured cairns may be a reflection of condition and covering vegetation, so that features such as a kerb are not generally visible. - 11.4 Round barrows show a considerable variation in size (fig. 15; Table 12) with 31 sites at the lower end of the scale measuring less than 10m in diameter, and 7 sites measuring over 30m in diameter.
-The larger barrows are all within the Walton Basin, while the smallest size-range may suggest some possible confusion with clearance caims in some instances, especially since their distribution is markedly upland, but the majority of sites are probably reliable identifications.
-The most common size range for barrows in the study area is between 10 and 20m, accounting for 51 sites (34%).
-There are 19 sites for which diameters are not recorded due to the sites having been lost or destroyed.
+The relatively low numbers of structured cairns may be a reflection of condition and covering vegetation, so that features such as a kerb are not generally visible. - 14.4 Round barrows show a considerable variation in size (Fig. 22; Table 16) with 78 sites at the lower end of the scale measuring less than 10m in diameter, and 11 sites measuring over 30m in diameter.
+The larger barrows are all within the Walton Basin and include one exceptionally large site at Knapp Mount (PRN 359) which is over 30m in diameter and 4.5m high.
+Although traditionally regarded as a motte, it has been suggested that the site could be large prehistoric mound in the tradition of Silbury Hill, Marlborough and Duggleby Howe (Gibson 1999a, 9-10).
+The smallest size-range may suggest some possible confusion with clearance cairms in some instances, especially since their distribution is markedly upland, but the majority of sites are probably reliable identifications.
+The most common size range for barrows in the study area is between 10 and 20m, accounting for 93 sites (35%).
+There are 36 sites for which diameters are not recorded due to the sites having been lost or destroyed.

-Table 12: Round barrow sizes
+Table 16: Round barrow sizes